 Get Tough on Trade

 The Rangel-Levin proposal signals a sensibly tough and aggressive approach to trade.
-It is certainly a good move to prod the U.S. Trade Representative to ensure that goods and services traded between the
+It is certainly a good move to prod the U.S. Trade Representative to ensure that goods and services traded between the U.S. and major overseas markets flow freely in both directions.
+The proposal summary itself observes the current administration has filed an average of three WTO cases per year, compared to 11 per year by the Clinton administration.

 Persistent worries about the ballooning U.S. trade deficit, which exceeded $750 billion in 2006, have fueled congressional pressure to address indirect subsidies and trade barriers among our major trading partners, especially China.
 Recognizing that an un-level playing field in trading arrangements violates Americans’ basic sense of fairness, the proposal summary calls for a new Trade Enforcer to hold other countries to their commitments.